If you’re visiting Guatemala, then climbing a volcano should be on your bucket list. And, the Pacaya Volcano hike is the perfect experience.

-You may have found out about Pacaya Guatemala from the well-photographed lava rivers that used to flow down from the crater.
-It’s often what you’ll see when searching on Google or Instagram.
-Sadly, they’re gone now.
-But, nevertheless, Pacaya is well worth a visit.
+And though you may have seen the well-photographed lava rivers that used to flow down from the crater of Pacaya Guatemala.
+Sadly, they’re gone but the fun of climbing an active volcano remains!
+Pacaya is well worth a visit.

-This volcano really ticks all the boxes.
-It’s an active volcano erupting for the last 23,000 years, close to Antigua, requires just a few hours of walking and doesn’t cost much.
-Find out more about what to expect, how to book Pacaya Volcano tours and get the best price, plus all the information you need to know about Volcan Pacaya.
+Find out more about what to expect, how to book Pacaya Volcano tours getting the best price, plus all the information you need to know about the volcano.

 About Volcan Pacaya Guatemala

-With its position on the Pacific Ring of Fire and almost a century of constant activity, Pacaya is considered one of Guatemala’s most active volcanos.
-It is also the smallest of the 4 volcanos located around Antigua after Acatenango, Fuego and Agua.
+With its position on the Pacific Ring of Fire and almost a century of constant activity, Pacaya is one of Guatemala’s most active volcanos.
+It’s the smallest of the 4 volcanos located around Antigua after Acatenango, Fuego and Agua.

 When did Pacaya last erupt?